-Spirit is that singular life force that directs and shapes our attitudes, beliefs and behaviors.
+Spirituality defines us and connects us with others.
+It’s an essential third element of the body/mind/spirit connection that makes us truly balanced.
+It involves self-awareness and internal dialog that, over time, identifies who we are as individuals, where we fit into the world, why we’re here, what gives purposeful meaning to life.
+These are deeply introspective questions we all must struggle with at some point in our lives.
+Spirit is that singular life force that directs and shapes our attitudes, beliefs, and behaviors.
 At the best of times, a person may take a lifetime to come to grips with their spirituality.
 However, concepts such as these are difficult for those with Autism Spectrum Disorder to grasp.

-At our next free teleconference we’ll talk about how to survive spiritually with a partner who may want to know who we are. . .but they just don’t get the whole picture.
+At our next video conference series we’ll talk about how to survive spiritually with a partner who may want to know who we are. . .but they just don’t get the whole picture.
 And the missing piece isn’t small is it?
-One Aspie husband said of his wife, that she had dreams for her life, “But I don’t have dreams; I am not sure what dreams really are.”
+One “Aspies” husband said of his wife, that she had dreams for her life, “But I don’t have dreams; I am not sure what dreams really are.”

-If you’re a member of the Asperger Syndrome: Partners & Family of Adults with ASD Meetup, please join us for our free teleconference Aspergers and Spiritual Survival on Thursday, June 1, 2017 at 9:00 AM PT.
-The focus of this call will explore this difficult subject and how to survive the loss.
+If you’re a member of the Asperger Syndrome: Partners & Family of Adults with ASD Meetup, let’s explore this difficult subject and how to survive the loss.

 Also, if you haven’t read my book, “Out of Mind – Out of Sight: Parenting with a Partner with Asperger Syndrome (ASD)”, you can get your first chapter free by clicking here.
 This book has become an important resource for those who want to understand their Aspie partners better.